-The grants and funds stemming from corporations come with its own stigma.
+The grants and funds stemming from corporations come with their own stigma.
 Let me explain that with an example.

 The housing crisis (i.e., the insanely high cost of living in the region) has been a result of the software boom in the area – a boom that Facebook itself was at the forefront of.